Free delivery on orders over €45 Spend just €45 more to get free delivery You are eligible for free shipping

 Health Benefits

 Similar to dandelion (which it is often paired with), burdock has bitter properties to promote healthy appetite and digestion.
-Burdock root is an excellent source of fibre in the form of the prebiotic inulin.
-Studies have shown that inulin can help stimulate the growth of beneficial bacteria, leading to the possible improvement of digestion, immunity, and overall wellbeing.
+Burdock root is an excellent source of fibre in the form of the prebiotic inulin

 How to use burdocks